-The Southwest Corridor Land Use Vision - a community vision for places throughout the corridor unique characteristics and local aspirations.
+- Public development grants such as through Metro's Transit-Oriented Development Program - Local tax incentives unique characteristics and local aspirations.
 The area contains a wealth of opportunities for jobs and stable neighborhoods and is expected to grow significantly in the future.
-The corridor includes important regional retail and employment destinations as well as many major trails and one of the nation's few urban national wildlife refuges.
+The corridor contains important regional retail and employment destinations as well as many major trails and one of only a handful of the nation's urban national wildlife refuges.